 We spent a lovely evening in this remarkable restaurant as part of a special-anniversary weekend, and couldn’t help comparing it to Boulevard, where we had dinner the night before.
 Elisa is far superior.

 It’s in Yaletown across the street from the Blue Water Café, another pretty good Toptable restaurant.
-Walking in, it’s a big room but with a low-ceiling intimacy, and an open kitchen at the back, otherwise fairly modern in tone (as opposed to dark-wood-and-red leather à la traditional steakhouse).
+Walking in, it’s a big room but with a low-ceiling intimacy, and an open kitchen at the back, otherwise fairly modern in tone (as opposed to dark-wood-and-red leather à la traditional steakhouse (Gotham eg)).
 A couple of relaxed ladies are cheerfully welcoming and assure us we will be seated shortly at one of the best tables in the house (not sure why we’re so favoured but no complaints).
-We are walked at 6:30 through the close-to full house to a lovely corner table out of the main circulation and somehow quieter than we felt as we crossed the center of the room.
+We are walked at 6:30 through the close-to full house to a lovely corner table out of the main circulation and somehow quieter than we could hear as we crossed the center of the room.

 The server was always careful to be sure we told him about, and got, what we wanted.
 We had read of the sometimes outlandish prices of some of the cuts of beef at Elisa and weren’t interested in the $175 tomahawk steak or the Japanese wagyu (someday when somebody else is paying!), but wanted to sample one of the several ribeyes, and were also interested in more than a course or two for dinner.
 Our server encouraged sharing dishes and that’s what we ended up doing.
 Perfect boulevardier and negroni cocktails straight up with orange twist got us started.